jhumelsine/jhumelsine.github.io/_posts/2024-02-01-proxy-design-pattern.md

 <img src="/assets/ProxyAmbassador.png" alt="Ambassador as a Proxy" width = "50%" align="center" style="padding-right: 20px;">

 # Introduction
-The Proxy Design Pattern is the first composable design pattern of the [Composable Design Patterns](https://jhumelsine.github.io/2024/01/03/composable-design-patterns-basic-concepts.html) series.
+The Proxy Design Pattern is the first design pattern of the [Composable Design Patterns](https://jhumelsine.github.io/2024/01/03/composable-design-patterns-basic-concepts.html) series.

-Sometimes objects need additional administration care beyond their basic functionality.
+Sometimes objects need additional administration care beyond their core functionality.
 The uncaring designer will shift that burden onto the client developer possibly clearing his/her own conscious by describing what needs to be done for proper administration in documentation.

 There are a few potential problems with relying upon documentation alone:
 * The client developer may not read that documentation.